ifraud/ifraud.github.io/_drafts/calculus-basics.md

 > $$ F(x) = \int{f(x)dx} $$

 That is it!

+## A Dropping ball

 Now, let us see how these concepts help us in physical world.
 Let us take a random planet with g=2 and no atmosphere.
-If we drop a ball from some height and see the change in height as a function of time elapsed.
-The dropping ball looks the following way.
+If we drop an apple from some height and see the change in height as a function of time elapsed.
+It should follow an interesting motion that puzzled a couple of people before who became really really famous.
+Go ahead and press the button!

-## A Dropping ball
 <style>
 #myContainer {
-  width: 400px;
+  width: 190px;
-  height: 400px;
+  height: 450px;
   position: relative;
-  background: yellow;
+  background-color: #87CEFA;
 }
 #myAnimation {
   width: 50px;